 Specific Requirements Applicable to Regulated Investment Funds

-The directors of a regulated investment fund set up in a corporate form (UCI Part II, SIF or SICAR) must be of sufficiently good repute and be sufficiently experienced, having particular regard to the type of investment fund and its investment policy.
+The directors of a regulated investment fund set up in a corporate form (UCI Part II, SIF or SICAR) must be of sufficiently good repute and sufficiently experienced, having particular regard to the type of investment fund and its investment policy.

 Regulated investment funds set up in the contractual form (UCI Part II or SIF only) shall only be authorised by the CSSF if the CSSF has approved the application of the management company to manage that common fund.

 Accounting compliance costs will increase significantly if the annual accounts are to be audited by an approved statutory auditor.
 The appointment of an approved statutory auditor is compulsory under Luxembourg law for public limited liability companies, partnerships limited by shares and private limited liability companies, and also for common partnerships under certain specific circumstances.

 The fees must be assessed on a case-by-case basis.

 In addition, the following average costs should be taken into consideration:

 For investment fund structures, additional costs linked to the provision of services by third-party providers have to be taken into account, such as depositary fees, administration agent fees, AIFM fees, audit fees, etc.